The Internet is a modern day Wild West.

 Congress should reform CFAA, but including a "hacking-back" provision is misguided and will only prolong the digital Wild West era.

 Black Hat Asia returns to Singapore with hands-on technical Trainings, cutting-edge Briefings, Arsenal open-source tool demonstrations, top-tier solutions and service providers in the Business Hall.
-Click for information on the conference and to register.Levi Gundert is the vice president of intelligence at Recorded Future, where he leads the continuous effort to measurably decrease operational risk for customers.
-Levi has helped position Recorded Future as the international leader in universal threat intelligence.
-Levi has ...
+Click for information on the conference and to register.Levi Gundert is the vice president of intelligence and risk at Recorded Future where he leads the continuous effort to measurably decrease operational risk for customers.
+Levi has spent the past 20 years in both government and the private sector, defending networks, ...
 View Full Bio